CATcher-org/CATcher/docs/usage-notes.md

 In some cases, the "Run Anyway" button may not appear.
 To troubleshoot this, you can open up "Windows Security" and under "App & browser control", click on "Reputation-based protection settings" and make sure CATcher is not blocked here.

+If you are using an older version of Windows, you may not be able to find the "Reputation-based protection settings".
+Under "App and browser control", you would instead see "Check apps and files".
+In this section, make sure it is set to "Warn".

 ## For Mac Users
 To run CATcher on MacOS, you would need to go to "System Preferences" and in "Security & Privacy", select "Open Anyway" for CATcher, as shown below.